 The Communications Pathway is a four-year elective sequence that explores, develops, and refines skills in the areas of performance and print.
 The Pathway courses incorporate project-based learning, career and community experiences, educational field trips, and guest speakers.
-In the foundational courses of the Pathway, students will develop a broad knowledge of mass communications in its various forms.
+In the foundational courses of the Pathway, students will develop a broad knowledge of mass communications in various forms.
 The Pathway’s third course customizes learning by providing students with a choice of courses in order to specialize in an area of interest.
 The Pathway’s capstone course synthesizes students’ skills and experiences into a collaborative and community-based project.

 Recommended Course Sequence:

 - Journalism or Broadcast Journalism

 COMMUNICATION ARTS 1: PUBLIC SPEAKING (EN9159) 0.5 credit

 This course emphasizes the importance of effective public speaking in academic and real-world settings.
 Students are guided toward the creative development of speaking forms: process, persuasive, and informational.
 Additional skills emphasized include planning, preparing, and presenting a speech, the incorporation of technology, and critical evaluation.
 Students will also explore possible careers within the various fields of communications.
 Communication Arts 1: Public Speaking also serves as the foundational course in the Communications Pathway.

 This course explores various forms of mass communications, focusing on the writer’s role and responsibilities.
 Students will investigate key topics such as: journalism, social media, literary arts, and broadcasting.
 Authentic assignments will require students to craft messages that include, but are not limited to: social media campaigns, print publications, public relations, and mixed media.
 In addition, students will continue to explore career opportunities in the various fields of communications.
 Communication Arts 2: Publications serves as the second course in the Communications Pathway.

 JOURNALISM (EN9039) 1.0 credit